 As Wynn writes in his informative liner notes for Kerosene Man, he went solo not because of any problem with the Dream Syndicate, but simply because he wanted to try something different and new.
 And so he did—to great effect.
 This is a big, bold sound, replete with sax, violins, fiddles, and cello, and the songs are consistently catchy, propulsive, and enveloping.
 The music and vocals recall both Blue Aeroplanes (who, as it happens, have also covered “Boy in the Bubble”) and Lloyd Cole.
 Listen to infectious and instantly accessible rockers like Kerosene Man’s title cut and “Killing Time” and Dazzling Display’s “Tuesday” and “When She Comes Around”—and then try to resist the impulse to play them again and again.

 Anna & Elizabeth, The Invisible Comes to Us.
-On this fascinating, demanding, and frequently rewarding blend of the traditional and the modern, Anna Roberts-Gevalt and Elizabeth LaPrelle unearth and reimagine old folk songs, many from the first part of the last century.
+On this fascinating, demanding, and frequently rewarding album, which blends the traditional and the modern, Anna Roberts-Gevalt and Elizabeth LaPrelle unearth and reimagine old folk songs, many from the first part of the last century.
 It may be difficult to conjure up a wedding of synthesizer-spiced avant-garde music and ancient Appalachian and New England ballads, but in the hands of this duo, the blend produces immersive, thickly textured soundscapes that employ woodwinds and brass and that get at the heart of these dark story songs.
-This is not background music, nor is it an album you’ll want to listen to everyday.
+This is not background music, nor is it an album you’ll want to listen to every day.
 But it delivers old folk tales in a whole new way and, at its best, it’s haunting.